We are currently hiring for multiple positions. You can view the position overviews and requirements below.

 Required Qualifications:

-• Bachelor’s degree in a relevant field such as (but not limited to) planning, public policy, or business administration AND at least two years of experience in related work such as transportation planning or mobility industry operations, service development, or policy/public affairs
+• Bachelor’s degree in a relevant field such as planning, public policy, or business administration AND at least two years experience in related work such as transportation planning or mobility industry operations, service development, or policy/public affairs

 OR

-Master’s degree in a relevant field such as (but not limited to) planning, public policy, or business administration AND at least one year of experience in related work
+• Master’s degree in a relevant field such as planning, public policy, or business administration AND at least one year experience in related work

-• Experience analyzing and communicating about transportation or social equity best practices
+• Experience analyzing and communicating mobility and transportation projects

 • Strong attention to detail and independent time management skills